 3 Exceptional items are material or non-recurring items excluded from management’s assessment of profits because by their nature they could distort the Group’s underlying quality of earnings.
 These are excluded to reflect performance in a consistent manner and in line with how the business is managed and measured on a day to day basis.

-Consmin is a leading manganese ore producer within mining operations in Australia and Ghana.
+Consmin is a leading manganese ore producer with mining operations in Australia and Ghana.
 The principal activities of the Company and its subsidiaries (the “Group”) are the exploration, mining, processing and sale of manganese products.
-The Group’s operations are primarily conducted through four major operating/trading subsidiaries; Pilbara Manganese Pty Limited (Australia), Ghana Manganese Company Limited (Ghana), Manganese Trading Limited (Jersey) and Pilbara Trading Limited (Jersey).
+The Group’s operations are primarily conducted through four major operating/trading subsidiaries: Pilbara Manganese Pty Limited (Australia), Ghana Manganese Company Limited (Ghana), Manganese Trading Limited (Jersey) and Pilbara Trading Limited (Jersey).